Oscar Allain: Pictorial work

 Allain's pictorial work seeks to reinterpret the art and culture of Peru.
 The independent master is a creator, an integrator who assumes the diverse identities of Peru, a country of diverse nationalities since the ancestors populated this wonderful nation.

 This scenario encouraged Allain's creative spirit, highlighting the mastery with which he captures the world of the common man with his land, diversity of customs and traditions in a realistic, telluric symbology, creating his canvases with the colors of the homeland, flora and the fauna of the coast, mountains and jungle of Peru.
-In this historical framework we find the diversity of human beings as protagonists of their ancestral genius that they obtain from the outside world.
+In this historical framework, we find the diversity of human beings as protagonists of their ancestral genius that they obtain from the outside world.

-In his long journey around the world, Allain developed his pictorial experimentation, capturing the spirit, strength and resistance of man in his daily life with the intensity of the brush that processes his expressionist proposal to discover the feelings, the soul and the bones of the common man through the unity of color, shape and movement.
+In his journey around the world, Allain developed his pictorial experimentation, capturing the spirit, strength and resistance of man in his daily life with the intensity of the brush that processes his expressionist proposal to discover the feelings, the soul and the bones of the common man through the unity of color, shape and movement.

 Allain with the pictorial technique of "telluric expressionism" is sensitive and eloquent to observers and experts of plastic art.
 This pictorial technique is characterized by light, dark and chiaroscuro strokes and the subtlety of the observation of his canvases.

 The writer José Antonio Bravo recognizes the value of his pictorial paintings and his transcendence in the article "Allain and everyday Peru".
 Characters such as the northern cholas, the fishermen, the banana vendors are part of his pictorial creation.

 The painter Allain is accurate in his judgment about painting and its social role.
 The independent master expresses that painting is pure emotion because art does not mean portraying reality.
 Pictorial criticism makes his paintings recognized by the national and international public.

 His long-standing pictorial work can be found in various places in Peru and the world.
 Master Allain has exhibited in countries such as France, Holland, Spain, England and the United States.